 At the March 2018 meeting, NHS England agreed to explore further work to scope alternative mechanism to enable the safe and effective administration of contrast media by radiographers focusing on the potential use of exemptions within the Human Medicines Regulations (2012).
 However such mechanisms require legislative change which will take time to be realised.

 Therefore it was determined that a pragmatic interim approach was required.
-SPS will work with the RCR and SCoR and specialist radiographers and pharmacists to produce exemplar PGD templates for commonly used contrast media which can then be adopted by NHS organisations.
+SPS having been working with the RCR and SCoR and specialist radiographers and pharmacists to produce exemplar PGD templates for commonly used contrast media which can then be adopted by NHS organisations.
 The aim of these templates is to produce a consistent presentation which has been reviewed by specialists within the field who will ensure that the legislative and clinical parameters have been fully considered and accomplished as far as is possible.
 It is intended that these PGDs will be available (and will be updated as required) until other mechanisms for administration are in place.

 1 The Ionising Radiation (Medical Exposure) Regulations 2000, Statutory Instrument No. 1059.
 London, UK: HMSO 2000. http://www.legislation.gov.uk/uksi/2000/1059/made (Accessed Sept 2016)